alexivaner/ML_for_IM_in_ASC/README.md

 * The joint random waypoint mobility (RWM) and reference point group mobility (RPGM) model are adopted to determine the group’s motion behaviors.

 ## Start from the main.m
-In the **main.m**, we compare four methods:
+In the **main.m**, we want to compare four methods:

-* All on: Each cell is operated by acitive mode.
+* All on (baseline): Each cell is operated by acitive mode.
+(Simulation Result: the capacity is 266 Mbps in average.)
+* Affinity propagation clustering (APC) power control: **We will utility the APC algorithm to find the interference ASCs which are switched to sleeping mode to reduce interference and improve total system throughput**.

-* APC (Affinity Propagation Clustering): An algorithm usually used in the clusteing problem.
+An algorithm usually used in the clusteing problem.
+The interference ASCs (cluster centers) are switched sleeping mode

 ## Air-to-Ground Channel Model
 **Channel_Model_3D.m**